fedgut/Bookstore-CMS/README.md

 ## Current State

-- Basic project structure and configuration
+- Bomponents, containers and reducers are complete
+- Developing Style according to client requirements